340:40-3-1. Application process

 (A) When the applicant is determined ineligible after completing the application process and providing necessary verification, a new application is required regardless of the original request date. • 22

-(B) When the worker denies the application because the applicant did not provide required verification, including choice of provider, a new application is not needed when the applicant completes the application process and provides necessary verification within 60-calendar days of the original request date..
+(B) When the worker denies the child care request because the applicant did not provide required verification, including choice of provider, a new application is not needed when the applicant completes the application process and provides necessary verification within 60-calendar days of the original request date.

-(C) When the worker denies the application because the applicant fails to cooperate in determining eligibility, a new application is not required when the applicant cooperates within 30-calendar days of the original request date. • 23
+(C) When the worker denies the child care request because the applicant fails to cooperate in determining eligibility, a new application is not required when the applicant cooperates within 30-calendar days of the original request date. • 23

 INSTRUCTIONS TO STAFF 340:40-3-1